LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanArchitecture/Sec04-Components.md

 ####  3.1.3. <a name='TheDependencyCycle'></a>The Dependency Cycle
 - If a new Component `Component E` is released and has `Component D` as a dependency and `Component B` as a dependent, we have a `dependency cycle` (showed in **red** in the graph bellow).
 Some obersavations can be made:
 ![Dependency Cycle](/ComputerScience/UncleBob/CleanArchitecture/CH14b.png)
-  -  If a new version of `Component E` have to be release, it shall be compatible with `Component E`, but now also with `Component B`.
+  -  If a new version of `Component C` have to be release, it shall be compatible with `Component B`, but now also with `Component E` and with `Component D`.
 This makes the release more difficult.
   - `Component B`, `Component D` and `Component E` become **one larger Component**.
 If any of this Components is modified it will affect the others.
     - If `Component E` have to be tested, it shall be build and intetegrated with `Component D` and `Component B`
 - Cycles make it very difficult to isolate Components.
 So Unit testing and releasing become very difficult and error propne.